Skip to main content

 Are Aiko solar panels good?

 Yes.
-Aiko produces some of the most efficient residential solar panels available (23.5% efficiency).
+Aiko produces the most efficient mainstream residential solar panel available in 2026 (Neostar 3P54 at up to 25.0% efficiency, with the older Neostar 2S at 23.5%).
 They are a Bloomberg Tier 1 manufacturer with a 25-year product warranty and 30-year performance warranty.
 Their ABC cell technology is innovative and well-proven.

 What is ABC solar cell technology?